robbertvanginkel/max-llm-book/book/src/introduction.md

 MAX Framework takes a different approach: everything happens in one unified system.
-You write Python code to define your model, load weights, and run inference—all in MAX's Python API.
+You write Python code to define your model, load weights, and run inference, all in MAX's Python API.
 The Engine handles optimization automatically, while MAX Serve manages deployment.
 No context switching, no incompatible toolchains.

-When you build GPT-2 in this guide, you'll load pretrained weights from HuggingFace, implement the architecture, and run text generation—all in the same environment.
+When you build GPT-2 in this guide, you'll load pretrained weights from HuggingFace, implement the architecture, and run text generation, all in the same environment.
 The skills transfer directly to building custom architectures.
 Once you understand how GPT-2's components fit together, you can mix and match these patterns for whatever model you need.